 Such people continue to be curious.
 They love to follow their passions, do stimulating work and achieve success.

-Let’s return to your own life and work.
-Looking ahead, can you think of a situation where you may want to describe some of the career paths that people can follow?
-How can you do this in your own way?
+Let’s return to your own life.
+Can you think of a situation where you may want to follow some elements of the potential career paths approach?
+This could be in your own work or helping others to develop their careers.

 If you wish, try tackling the exercise on this theme.
 This invites you to complete the following sentences.